stfc/PSyclone/tutorial/practicals/LFRic/building_code/1_simple_kernels/part2/README.md

 The `_aspc1_field_1` appendix comes from the `ANY_SPACE_1` metadata identifier as described above and the "write-field" name, `field_1`.
-This additional field identifier is added because the `ANY_SPACE_1` function space of an updated field in one kernel not having to be the same as in another kernel.
+This additional field identifier is added because a generic `ANY_SPACE_1` function space of an updated field in one kernel does not have to be the same as `ANY_SPACE_1` in another kernel.

 You will now need to update the implementation of the kernel loop so that it updates the elements of `field_1` to the sum of elements of